Bugg History, Family Crest & Coats of Arms

 This same source notes that "we learn from Deering's " Nottingham," that in the reign of Mary I., the Bugges, as Merchants of the Staple, were persons of considerable note in the town of Nottingham. "

 But the family was far more widespread and prevalent in the early years, than the aforementioned localization.
 The Hundredorum Rolls of 1273 listed: Bate Bugge, Yorkshire; William Bugge, Oxfordshire; and Osberne Bugge, Oxfordshire.
 The early Yorkshire Poll Tax Rolls of 1379 listed Willelmus Bugge; Robertus Bugg; and Johannes Bugg, 1379 as all holding lands there at that time.

-Important Dates for the Bugg family
+Early History of the Bugg family

 This web page shows only a small excerpt of our Bugg research.
 Another 150 words (11 lines of text) covering the years 1086, 1548, 1592, 1751, 1640 and 1724 are included under the topic Early Bugg History in all our PDF Extended History products and printed products wherever possible.

 Bugg Spelling Variations